nicklafferty/craftycody/content/crochet/pattern-review-the-lovey-dovey-sweater.md

 +++
 date = ""
-description = "Taking a look at a cute pattern, the yarn I used, and any mods I made." draft = true image = "" slug = "review-lovey-dovey"
+description = "Taking a look at a cute sweater pattern, the yarn I used, and any mods I made." draft = true image = "" slug = "review-lovey-dovey"